mstephen19/apify-click-events/README.md

 ## About

-When scraping a website, though it's not ideal, sometimes you just have to click the page.
-The issue is that so many sites have click traps which open up ads, new tabs, or do certain actions which you don't want when an element is clicked.
+When scraping a website, though it's not ideal, sometimes you just have to automate clicking the page.
+The issue is that too many sites have click traps which open up ads, new tabs, or do certain actions which you don't want when an element is clicked.
 This can be a result of an event listener on the window object, or the propogation of the click event on the target element.

-With this package, easily whitelist/blacklist elements matching certain selectors to ensure the reliability of your actor's clicks, and to eliminate any errors/retries related to being redirected to another page or triggering an unwanted event.
+With this package, easily whitelist/blacklist elements matching certain selectors to ensure the reliability of your actor's clicks, and to eliminate any errors/retries related to being redirected to another page, triggering an unwanted event, or not being able to click an element.

 ## Usage